Chilsu and Mansu: Summary

+Two men, Chilsu and Mansu, are both painters without stable jobs who lead pointless lives marked by desperation and lack of employment.
+The film sends many messages to the viewer, of which the most poignant is the daily struggle of the common man in 1980s Korea with no education.
+It reflects the hopelessness of the poor, as well as the outsider.
+This is shown by Chilsu's dream of migrating to Miami as an escape from his world and a solution to his life, though he has never been there.
+Mansu fails to secure stable work due to his father's history of being a communist.

+Another theme is cultural imperialism by the West in Korea.
+Jina, whom Chilsu loves, works at Burger King, Mansu dresses up as a painter from France to impress women, Chilsu wears a shirt resembling the American flag and the billboard that the two men paint is an adv for American whiskey.

-The movie starts with an upbeat mood with the protagonist Chilsu falling in love with Jina.
-He appears very upbeat and excited about the changes going around him.
-Korea has begun to democratize and he has fallen in love with Jina.
-He is so elated that he decides to quit his job painting movie billboards to work with Mansu, telling his old boss that he has freedom of choice.
+Chilsu falls in love with Jina, appearing upbeat and excited about the changes going around him.
+Korea has begun to democratize and he is in love with Jina.
+He is so elated that he quits his job painting movie billboards to work with Mansu, telling his old boss that he has freedom of choice.

-In spite of this, things are not what they seem and the director gives out hints about this.
+Despite this, things are not what they seem.
 First, the film begins with a civil defense drill, which is used by the government to condition citizens to deal with a North Korean attack and as a form of control to keep the populace on edge.
 Second, a newscast makes a vague reference to the working-class tale A Dwarf Launches a Little Ball in reporting about a man climbing down an apartment chimney to look for his wife.
-Finally, the biggest giveaway is that the characters are constantly in need of money while others are reaping the benefits of the economic and political changes at this time.
+Finally, the biggest giveaway is that the characters are constantly in need of money while others reap the benefits of economic and political changes at this time.

-Later in the movie, both characters are found to be downtrodden and have minjung (working class) connections.
+Later in the film, both men are found to be downtrodden and have minjung (working class) connections.
 The optimistic Chilsu is from an area dependent on American soldiers for income.
-His worst problems stem from his sister being disowned for selling herself to American soldiers and his father is leeching off his new wife.
-Even worse is that Chilsu's sister has not spoken to his family and his dreams of emigrating and marrying Jina are a delusion.
+His worst problems stem from his sister being disowned for selling herself to American soldiers and his father leeches off his new wife.
+Chilsu's sister has not spoken to his family and his dreams of emigrating and marrying Jina are a delusion.
 On the other hand, Mansu's problems stem from his father's affiliation with communists, which denies him an education and decent employment and is the root of his extreme pessimism.